JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **To manufacture a new car approximately 148,000 liters of water is needed.**.
+And here is a just a random fact -  **St. Patrick explained the Holy Trinity to King Laoghaire, using the shamrock to illustrate the trinity**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)